Our Future Path! A plan for a better world!

 Voting

 Voters cannot always get to a polling station on election day, or at all.
 A voter may know that he or she would be out of town or must work on that day.
-A voter may also be laid up in the hospital or at home, and would not be able to get to a polling station at all.
+A voter may also be laid up in the hospital or at home and would not be able to get to a polling station at all.
 Even if voters think they should be able to get to a polling station on election day, they may get sick or be in an accident, and not be able to make it.
-There could also be some natural disaster, like a major snow storm, that might keep a lot of people from getting to a polling station.
+There could also be some natural disaster, like a major snowstorm, that might keep a lot of voters from getting to their polling station.

 Given the above, we need to ensure that we have adequate early voting and absentee voting.
 Since there are a few more potential problems with absentee ballots, like late mail delivery, than with in person ballots, every effort should be made to encourage and to make it easier to vote in person and to vote early.
 This means having lots of early voting days and locations, so there would be a time and place that would be convenient for almost everyone.

-Since people work different days of the week and different hours of the day, it would be best to provide early voting 7 days a week and 24 hours a day for at least a couple of weeks before Election day.
-We also need to have plenty of voting locations so that no one has to travel too far, and each location would need to be sized so that it would be able to accommodate all the voters in that location so that wait times would be similar in all locations.
+Since some individuals work different days of the week and different hours of the day, it would be best to provide early voting 7 days a week and 24 hours a day for at least a couple of weeks before Election Day.
+We also need to have plenty of voting locations so that no one must travel too far, and each location would need to be sized so that it would be able to accommodate all the voters in that location so that wait times would be similar in all locations.
 Information should be sent out in advance to let voters know when and where they will be able to vote.

 Ballots and Counting